hsinhinlim/Flatiron-Module-2-Final-Project/README.md

 ## Contents
 This repository contains:
 1) a Jupyter Notebook (student.ipynb) which contains the EDA and actual analysis undertaken to reach certain conclusions and recommendations;
-2) a pdf of a slide presentation (presentation.pdf), setting out the conclusions and recommendations to a non-technical audience;
+2) a pdf of a slide presentation (presentation.pptx.pdf), setting out the conclusions and recommendations to a non-technical audience;
 3) two interactive choropleth maps (KC_map and KC_map_sales) in html;
 4) the dataset of King County housing data (kc_house_data.csv); and
 5) a geojson file (zip_codes.geojson) setting out the polygon shapes of various King County zipcodes which are in the dataset.
 This is used to draw the choropleth map in the Jupyter notebook